vlapskii/vlapskii/README.md

 Oh, hi!

 ### About me
 I'm self-taught dev since 201(?) (my previous github account was deleted), but I hasn't been very active for this all time by various reasons (includes lazy).
-For moment at writing this markdown, I studying at the university college.

 Skills:
 * not advanced iOS applications